Dodo Payments MCP server

 Filtering Endpoints

-# Filter for read operations on cards
+# Only expose read operations for cards

---resource=cards --operation=read
+npx -y dodopayments-mcp --resource=cards --operation=read

-1. list_api_endpoints - Discovers available endpoints with optional filtering
+1. list_api_endpoints - Discovers available endpoints

 Client Compatibility